 I can proudly say that exercising empathy is one of my greatest strengths.
 I can be open-hearted and loving to a fault of my own.
 Countless times I've found myself devastated at how the love I poured into others wasn't returned back to me.
 TD Jakes refers to this archetype as "big hearted people" and … Continue reading How to Have More Meaningful and Loving ::FRIENDSHIPS::

 In Nigerian culture,** parents typically assemble grandparents, close friends, a pastor, and relatives for a naming ceremony for the child, 7 days after birth.
 It is an occasion full of celebration, prayer, and inspiration as everyone revels over what the child's name will be.
 Typically, the child will have several traditional names, an English (or name … Continue reading How a Dream Becomes a Vision

+Your entire life is the sum of your relationships.
+Think about it.
 I didn't realize how monumental relationships truly were.
 I knew that I loved my family and that was the most important relationship that I had up until this point.
 I never considered that my life can be wholly represented by the relationships I … Continue reading D115: Your Whole Life is the Sum of Your Relationships